-So, if you love your nightshades and don’t want to experience any negative effects from eating them frequently, be sure to consume adequate Vitamin K2.
-The foods highest in K2 are (in order): natto, goose liver, emu oil, brie and gouda cheese, and grass-fed butter.
+If you love your nightshades and don’t want to experience any negative effects from eating them frequently, be sure to consume adequate Vitamin K2.

-In addition, a supplement of Vitamin K2 should also be carefully considered.
-This is the nonGMO K2 supplement we take in our family on a daily basis along with grass-fed butter oil and emu oil liquid or capsules.
+This is the nonGMO K2 supplement we take in our family on a daily basis.

 Nicotine Delays Tendon to Bone Healing in Rats